tanmayrastogi57/Voice-Assistant/README.md

-# Speech-to-Text and AI Response Generator
+# Speech-to-Text & Text-To-Speech and AI Response Generator

-This project integrates speech recognition, text-to-speech, and a generative AI model to create an interactive voice assistant.
+This project integrates speech recognition, text-to-speech, Speech-to-text and a generative AI model to create an interactive voice assistant.
 The assistant listens to user questions, generates AI-based responses, and speaks the answers back to the user.

 ## Features